 We know that the sourdough starter is most active in between 24°-28°C / 75°-82°F and this is the temperature Goldie maintains.

-Stand mixer – a great help in every kitchen.
+STAND MIXER – a great help in every kitchen, not only for dough making.
 I have a KitchenAid and I simply love it.
-You can purchase it on Amazon UK or Amazon US.

-Parchment paper – I use a reusable one, to avoid waste as much as I can.
+PARCHMENT PAPER – I use a reusable one, to avoid waste as much as I can.
 This will help you place the dough in the dutch oven or any other iron cast pan.
 I also use it to protect the baking stone.
-You can purchase it on Amazon UK or Amazon US.
+I’ve bought mine on Amazon (check my storefront)

-Now that you got this, you can learn how to make sourdough bread.
+Now that you got a list for the sourdough baking tools, you can learn how to make sourdough bread.

 *Some of the links on this page are affiliate links and I will make a small commission should you complete the purchase.